 6. Tax Filings and Payments

 Tax returns may be filed on paper at an SII office or electronically, unless the law governing the relevant tax requires the taxpayer only to do so electronically.
 Today, most tax returns are filed electronically.
 However, if a tax payment is due, the tax return is generally filed with, and the tax paid through, a financial institution.
 Taxes must be paid by their due date.

+For income tax purposes, together with the final income tax return, corporate taxpayers and individual entrepreneurs that are required to keep books and records must also file a copy of their balance sheet, inventory, and profit and loss accounts.
+All the information filed by taxpayers with the SII is confidential.

 If the filing due date is a holiday or a Saturday, the due date is postponed to the following working day.
 A taxpayer may request a filing extension to the SII which, if granted, cannot exceed four months, unless the taxpayer is abroad and the filing extension is for income taxes.
 Taxes paid within the extension period are subject to interest charges and inflation adjustments.